bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 If you uncheck Xcode managed signing, the **iOS Auto Provision** step generates a new provisioning profile on the Apple Developer portal for the project when running a build.
 This profile will be up to date with all of the capabilities and developer devices.

+## Have you exceeded the file count limit of the provisioning profiles?

+The maximum number of provisioning profiles you can upload to the Code Signing tab is 50.
+If you’ve already reached this limit and wish to use even more, then here are a few tips on how to use even more provisioning profiles:

+* Use the **iOS Auto Provision** Step.
+This only requires the code signing identities (certificates with .p12 extension) to be uploaded to Bitrise.
+You can download the provisioning profiles from the Apple Developer portal on-the-fly during the build if you have [connected your Apple Developer account to Bitrise](https://bitrise.atlassian.net/connecting-apple-dev-account/#enabling-apple-developer-portal-integration "/connecting-apple-dev-account/#enabling-apple-developer-portal-integration").

+* You can create a .zip file containing the required certificates/profiles.
+In this case, you don't need to upload any certificates/profiles on Bitrise.
+During the build you can download the .zip file and update the certificate/profile related inputs of the **Certificate and Profile Installer** Step to match the path to the certificate/profile on the build machine.
+Note that the **Certificate and Profile Installer** Step supports local paths and URLs for certificates and profiles.
+* You can host the profiles and certificates yourself, and only add an URL that is pointing to a given certificate/profile to the workflow.

+Also note that multiple URLs can be specified for both the certificate and profile inputs.
+Make sure you separate them with a pipe (`|`) character.

 ## The iOS Auto Provision Step fails

 The **iOS Auto Provision** Step manages your provisioning profiles for you: it downloads the profiles from the Apple Developer portal and installs them for you.
 Here's what you can do if this Step fails: